sdmalek44/little-shop-redux/README.md

 ### Iteration 3

-Create full CRUD functionality for a category with the following characteristics:
+Create full CRUD functionality for a Category with the following characteristics:

 * name - must be present